rsathyak/portfolio_v1/content/projects/inventory.md

 showInProjects: true
 ---

-Furniture point is a Furniture shop based in Chennai, India.
-This project is a static website used for billing.
+Furniture point is a furniture shop based in Chennai, India.
+This project is a static website developed for billing.
 It is build with Google's [Material UI](https://material-ui.com/) framework for React and hosted in [Firebase](https://firebase.google.com/).
 The data is stored in [IndexedDB Web API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).